craig-osterhout/docs/content/manuals/dhi/how-to/use.md

 1. [Generate an organization access token](../../enterprise/security/access-tokens.md) with **Read public repositories** scope.

+   The following example shows how to discover attestations on DHI community images from `dhi.io`.
+If you're discovering attestations on images mirrored to your organization, generate an OAT scoped to read from your mirrored repository instead of **Read public repositories**.

 2. Sign in to `dhi.io` using your organization name as the username and the OAT as the password: